explosion/prodigy-recipes/README.md

 python -m prodigy
 ```

 The `prodigy` command lists the built-in recipes.
-To use a recipe script,
+To use a custom recipe script,
 simply pass the path to the file using the `-F argument`:

 ```bash